simpleviewinc/appetite/readme.md

 ```

 ## Notes
-* Methods like `search` accept an optional `metadata` parameter
+* Methods like `search` accept an optional `meta` parameter
 * If this parameter is included, it will treat the "note" field as a json object string
-* For example, `search` will look for an existing build whose "note" value is a json object string containing the fields included in `metadata`
+* For example, `search` will look for an existing build whose "note" value is a json object string containing the fields included in `meta`
-* `upload` and `update` will stringify the `metadata` object and set that as the value of the "note" field in the uploaded/updated build
+* `upload` and `update` will stringify the `meta` object and set that as the value of the "note" field in the uploaded/updated build

 ## Testing
 * Unit: `yarn test`